 What a feeling to be finally back on the road.
 Two and a half years in the Comox Valley is the longest we have lived anywhere together, and while it was a great place to be waylaid, we are happiest exploring new places.
-Not to mention that we now have at least six months off work, that does help too!
+Not to mention that we now have at least five months off work, that does help too!

 North Vancouver Island